What are the different schools of thought for therapy, and what do all the therapy qualifications mean?

 The person-centred approach

-The person-centred approach presupposes that everyone is born with the ability for psychological growth, providing that we are in a safe environment with sufficient resources.
+The person-centred approach presupposes that everyone is born with the innate capacity for psychological growth, providing that we are in a safe environment with sufficient resources.
 Sometimes you can get out of touch with the ability to self-actualise (psychological growth), as you have taken on the evaluations of others as your own, and allowed these to weigh you down.
-Person-centred therapy is a form of non-directive therapy, this does not mean that the therapy has no direction, but rather that the direction always comes from the client.
+Person-centred therapy is a form of non-directive therapy, which means that the direction always comes from the client, not that the therapy has no direction.
 Offering empathy and unconditional positive regard, the therapist allows you to accept who you are and reconnect with yourself and your psychological potential.

 But what does this mean?